DivineOmega/laravel-last-activity/README.md

 ## Alternative field name

-If you do not wish to use `last_activity` as the field name, this can be changed by changing the provide migration.
+If you do not wish to use `last_activity` as the field name, this can be changed in the provided migration.
 You will also need to alter the configuration file

 The published configuration file for this package can be found at